 If, however, your bathroom springs a leak and standing water remains on the floor, some of it can and likely will seep beneath the tile and onto the subfloor beneath.
 This can lead to a rotting subfloor or mold and mildew forming beneath the floor.
 An isolated incident isn't likely to lead to a problem but it could.
 Although not a cause for panic, this issue is one to consider.

-Worst Flooring: Hardwood Flooring and Laminate Flooring
+Worst Flooring: Hardwood and Laminate

 If a salesperson suggests putting hardwood or laminate flooring in your bathroom, politely excuse yourself and get out of there fast.
 This is always a bad idea.
 Hardwood feels nice beneath your feet, and it looks even better, but it won't after spending time in your bathroom.
 Wood is extremely sensitive to both water and humidity.
 That means that not only will standing water damage the surface if you have a leak but so will a hot, steamy shower.